 - Defects in the thermostat

 It is suggested that you should not try out anything to solve the problem yourself.
-Rather, call a Gas Safe registered engineer to carry out the necessary task to fix the problem.
+Rather, call a well trained engineer to carry out the necessary task to fix the problem.

 Dripping and leaking